Down High School

 Down High School is a controlled co-educational grammar school located in Downpatrick, County Down, Northern Ireland.
-The school has students from the ages of eleven to eighteen in the senior school — of which there are approximately 970 pupils.
+The school has students from the ages of eleven to eighteen in the senior school — of which there are 953 students (2024/25).

 On 21 July 2014, John O'Dowd, the education minister, approved a development proposal to close the preparatory department of Down High School and it closed on 30 June 2014.
 There are roughly 250 pupils engaged in A-level study in the sixth form.
 In July 2015, some £20 million was granted by the education minister to begin the new build project in 2017.

 History

 The gate house and stone walls surrounding the school were originally part of the county gaol.
 The stone walls were lowered to the deck when the school was established.
 It was argued that removing the walls completely would allow fog from the nearby River Quoile to rise into school grounds.
 There were tunnels, now sealed off, beneath the school and grounds which were used to transport prisoners to and from the court house on English Street.
 Convicts sentenced to death would often be hanged in the main gateway in front of the school.
 The large granite gatehouse is a prominent feature of the Mount Crescent area and is unused.
 Many of the classes are taught in temporary classrooms.